optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 - The codebase will become more robust due to static type checking and use of stricter types in internal functions.

-Achieving these goals requires more than adding type hints. estimagic is currently mostly [stringly typed](https://wiki.c2.com/?StringlyTyped).
+Achieving these goals requires more than adding type hints. optimagic is currently mostly [stringly typed](https://wiki.c2.com/?StringlyTyped).
 For example, optimization algorithms are selected via strings.
 Another example are [constraints](https://estimagic.readthedocs.io/en/latest/how_to_guides/optimization/how_to_specify_constraints.html),